Have you discovered your partner is gay?

 - You’re still together, desperately hoping to make a mixed-orientation relationship work, but you feel confused and concerned.
 You may be struggling to shift gears to this new reality.
 Will you be monogamous?
 Will you have an open relationship?
 How does trust fit into this?
 How will you make it work?

+After discovering your partner is LGBT, you are likely to be feeling extreme uncertainty and anxiety about what to do.
 Maybe you’re still in your partner’s closet, unable to tell anyone of the secret you now carry, that was never meant to be yours.
 If so, you’re probably feeling deeply lonely and isolated.

 Maybe your partner has already “come out of the closet,” and your friends and family are focused on celebrating and supporting them, leaving you feeling unheard, unnoticed, invalidated, and overlooked.
 The reality is – you matter, too!